Guide last updated by Katherine Read, May 2022

 Thévenoz, L. Trusts in Switzerland 2001 (bilingual English/French)

 It is possible to search for articles on Swiss law using the Index to Foreign Legal Periodicals.
-This is available onsite at IALS within the Electronic Law Library.
-The database does not hold full text articles.
+This is available onsite at IALS within Law Databases The database does not hold full text articles.
 English terms can be used in the search but articles on Swiss law may be in French, German or Italian.

 IALS Library has a current subscription to the following printed titles.